This website uses cookies to ensure you get the best experience on our website. Find out more.

 What is the Distribution Network Operator’s role in the energy?

-The gas network in Great Britain is made up of eight regions which are owned and run by five distribution network operators.
+The gas distribution network in Great Britain is made up of eight regions which are owned and run by five distribution network operators.
 The distribution network operators are responsible for the repair and maintenance of the pipes that transport gas from the National Transmission Network to the end-user.
 They are also responsible for new connections to the network and for moving any pipes when needed.

 The network that the distribution operators manage consists of the cable (overhead and underground), sub-stations, and transformers that run between the National Grid and the end-user.